shesharpnl/hackathon-2023.react-js.base-example/README.md

 _useState:_ useState is a React Hook that enables functional components to have their own local state.
 It allows you to declare and manage state variables, providing a simple way to update and track changes in component data.

+This starting project combines these hooks in the `App.jsx` file to trigger the data fetch on page load as well as button click.
+These actions also update the state, in this case, the data, and that state update is reflected in the rendered page.

 ## Contributing